hyperledger-labs/splice/cluster/README.md

 The GCE clusters currently expose all of their services to the outside world exclusively via four [Digital Asset VPNs](https://digitalasset.atlassian.net/wiki/spaces/DEVSECOPS/pages/1076822828/VPN+IP+Whitelist+for+Digital+Asset):

-* Internal Digital Asset (Cluster Services and Kubernetes Management API's)
+* Internal Digital Asset (Cluster Services and Kubernetes Management APIs)
    * GCP Virginia Full Tunnel
    * GCP Frankfurt Full Tunnel
    * GCP Sydney Full Tunnel
-* For External Users and Circle CI Prefligt Testing (Cluster Services Only)
+* For External Users and Circle CI Preflight Testing (Cluster Services Only)
    * GCP DA Canton DevNet
 * For consultants working on CN
    * AWS DA Consultant VPN

-Evven though the Kubernetes management API is accessible to all users connecting through one of the internal VPN's, there are Google IAM restrictions on those API's that grant access only to appropriate users.
-CircleCI has its access to the Kubernetes Management API's (for continuous deployemnt) through a specific grant to those servers' IP addresses and a service account.
+Evven though the Kubernetes management API is accessible to all users connecting through one of the internal VPNs, there are Google IAM restrictions on those APIs that grant access only to appropriate users.
+CircleCI has its access to the Kubernetes Management APIs (for continuous deployment) through a specific grant to those servers' IP addresses and a service account.

 ### Granting VPN Access to External Partners